Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 As you probably noticed, the eye has a difficult time deciphering any one element of a diamond, such as Color, in this case.

 In addition to reviewing the diamond for Color, consider the setting that will be used.
 A diamond should appear colorless in relation to its setting.
-For example, this J Colored Round Cut looks colorless in a 14K white gold setting and this K Colored diamond looks white in relation to its 14K yellow gold setting.
+For example, this J Colored Round Cut from Blue Nile looks colorless in a 14K white gold setting and this K Colored diamond from James Allen looks white in relation to its 14K yellow gold setting.

 In general, we recommend the J Color for white gold solitaire rings and K or L Color for yellow gold solitaire rings.
 We strongly encourage viewing the diamond closely and asking an expert for assistance.
 It could save you hundreds or even thousands of dollars in an area that will likely go unnoticed to the naked eye.